-- (1) Initial Goal Statement: 1-2 double-spaced pages in which you discuss your current negotiation strengths and weakness (prior to this course) and set concrete objectives for the semester. - (2) Negotiation Analyses: 1-2 double-spaced pages in which you reflect on your behavior and your classmates' behaviors in the negotiation exercises.
+- (1) Initial Goal Statement: 1-2 double-spaced pages in which you discuss your current negotiation strengths and weaknesses (prior to this course) and set concrete objectives for the semester. - (2) Negotiation Analyses: 1-2 double-spaced pages in which you reflect on your behavior and your classmates' behaviors in the negotiation exercises.
 These should not be a detailed report of everything that happened in the negotiation; rather, they should focus on key insights.
 You must write up a negotiation analysis for 3 negotiation exercises one from each set (see the table above) and upload them to your personal Learning Journal Folder on WebCafé by the due dates specified.
-Your analyses should answer the following questions:

-- (a) Facts: Provide a brief overview of key events.
+Your analyses should answer the following questions: - (a) Facts: Provide a brief overview of key events.
 For example, how was time allocated?
 Who made the opening offer, and how did counter-offers proceed?
 How was information exchanged?
 Were there pivotal turning points? - (b) Tools/Concepts: What did you learn about bargaining or conflict management from this situation, and how do the concepts presented in the lectures or readings enrich your understanding of the process of this negotiation, its outcome, or your own style? - (c) Insights: What did you learn about yourself from this experience?
 What did you learn from the behavior of others in this experience? - (d) Emotions: How did you feel prior, during, and after the negotiations?
 How did you feel about your negotiation partner?
 How did your feelings influence your actions? - (e) Mistakes: What did you do that you wish you hadn't done?
 Why? - (f) Goals: What would you do the same or differently in the future?
-How will you need to behave in order to perform more effectively? - (3) Final Goal Statement: 1-3 double-spaced pages in which you review the most important lessons that you learned in this course, your key strengths as a negotiator, and how you hope to improve moving forward.
-I would recommend reviewing your class notes, negotiation exercises, and your initial goal statement before writing this paper.
-Excellent papers provide a clear explanation of how your goals, skills, strategies, and style evolved over the course.
+How will you need to behave in order to perform more effectively? - (3) Final Reflection Paper: 3-5 double-spaced pages in which you reflect on a real-world negotiation that you conducted.
+To encourage you to think about the many everyday situations in which you can negotiate, and to challenge you to improve your negotiating skills, I am asking you to go out and negotiate in the real world.
+You can negotiate for anything you like a hotel discount, a signing bonus, a piece of jewelry, or a restaurant bill.
+In my experience, this assignment is especially enjoyable and educational if you try to "negotiate a non-negotiable" or choose a setting where negotiation is not the norm.
+Here are the rules: - (a) Do not reveal the assignment: You are not allowed to resort to a plea of "Please help me out, this is for a class...."
+You may not disclose this information until the negotiation is completed. - (b) No purchase necessary: You do not have to buy anything to complete this assignment.
+You may choose to be the seller or enter a negotiation that does not involve financial terms or a purchase. - (c) Interest in negotiating: You must be willing (at some price, under some conditions) to acquire the item for which you are negotiating.
+Do not start a negotiation in which you would never want to come to agreement. - (d) New negotiation: You are required to conduct this negotiation during the semester so that you can apply the knowledge that you have gained in the course.